meows/racket/docs/recursion.md

-This definition might confuse some, so it may be easier to dive straight into an example, but in order to do so, we must first read a little bit about the _factorial_, a function that happens to have an interesting repeating pattern which we can exploit with recursion.
+This definition might confuse some, so it may be easier to dive straight into an example, but in order to do so, we must first read a little bit about the factorial, a function that happens to have an interesting repeating pattern which we can exploit with recursion.

 ## Factorial `!`